yetanotheruservasya/fastapi-postgres-pgvector/README.md

 - Ability to add **computed fields** and recalculate vector representations.

 ### 3️⃣ **Text and Semantic Search**
-- Vector representation (pgVector) allows finding **similar companies** based on descriptions and other parameters.
+- Vector representation (pgVector) allows finding **similar entities** based on descriptions and other parameters.
 - AI integration (OpenAI API) for **semantic search**.

 ### 4️⃣ **Ready for RAG (Retrieval-Augmented Generation)**